-- School absenteeism and educational attainment: Is missing-out on school more detrimental to students from lower socioeconomic backgrounds?
+- School absenteeism and academic achievement: Is missing out on school more detrimental for students from lower socioeconomic backgrounds?

-- Direct and Indirect Effects of Grandparent Education on Grandchildren’s Cognitive Development: A Prospective Mediation Analysis
+- Direct and Indirect Effects of Grandparent Education on Grandchildren's Cognitive Ability: The Role of Parental Cognitive Ability

 - Family background and educational attainment: An investigation into the mediating role of school absenteeism